blongden73/macrame/_posts/2020-06-08-martín-laksman.md

     > * On the New Generations

-    **But soccer is not his only passion.** He’s also very involved at the University of Buenos Aires, where he teaches and helped create a new post graduate course.
+    **But soccer is not his only passion.** He’s also very involved at the University of Buenos Aires, where he teaches and helped create a new post-graduate course about professional illustration.
 This keeps him in close touch with the new generation of creatives: “They are different.
 They live different.
 They're a whole new breed of consumers.
 And we must adapt to them - adapting contents to their reality."

     **Maybe his close work with the new generations** contributed to his work on a special project with Macramè: the illustrations for a novel by Federico Ceniti and Leonardo Bonucci.
 A great story against bullying that promotes true values.